theMultitude/DS-Unit-3-Sprint-1-Software-Engineering/module1-python-modules-packages-and-environments/README.md

 ## Before Lecture

-Install [Anaconda](https://www.anaconda.com/distribution) on your local machine if you haven't already, and read the official documentation for [Python modules](https://docs.python.org/3.7/tutorial/modules.html).
+Install `pipenv` and `git` on your local machine if you haven't already, and read the official documentation for
+[Python modules](https://docs.python.org/3.7/tutorial/modules.html).

 ## Live Lecture Task